zwroee/NameMCSniper-Docs/docs/index.md

 ## :handshake: Support

 Need help?
-Check out our [Support](legal/support.md) page for assistance options.
+Join our [Discord Server](https://discord.gg/b4BFqqtTqF) for community support or check out our [Support](legal/support.md) page for more assistance options.

 ---